malramsay64/phd-thesis/02_Dynamics/introduction.md

 and slow $\alpha$-relaxations being the long timescale relaxations. [@Cavagna2009] The $\beta$-relaxations are only present at the low temperatures and are associated with supercooled liquids and the onset of the glass transition.
-While the $\alpha$-relaxation is present for all temperatures and is the relaxation measured by the structural relaxation time $\tau_S$ being the longest timescale relaxation.
+The $\alpha$-relaxation is present for all temperatures and is the relaxation measured by the structural relaxation time $\tau_S$ being the longest timescale relaxation.
 As the structural relaxation behaviour becomes increasingly non-exponential, [@Ediger1996]